zeineb111/Linguistic-cues-for-Textual-classification/index.md

 ***coreNLP***

 The goal was to reproduce the same sentiment analysis as the ones done in the paper.
 The authors relied on the Stanford sentiment analyzer for this task.
 In the first part of this task we implemented methods to compute the sentiments using the Stanford coreNLP, however these computations appeared to be very time consuming ( it will take more than 2 days for the Fake news dataset only), and since we have very limited time and also limited hardware resources, we decided to limit these calculations to a subset of the datasets to see their behavior on average.
-The coreNLP sentiment analyzer computes the sentiment based on how words compose the meaning of longer phrases and not on words independently.
+The coreNLP sentiment analyzer computes the sentiments based on how words compose the meaning of longer phrases and not on words independently.
 We computed the sentiments of each sentence using it and then took the average of the sentences sentiments to get the sentiments of a given news.
 This was performed on 3000 Real and Fake news respectively.
 Since the news are independent, (we estimate that 3000 is quite representative sample of the entire dataset).
-We show here average number of Sentiments with coreNLP for 3000 Fake and Real news respectively:
+We show here the average number of Sentiments with coreNLP for 3000 Fake and Real news respectively:

 <p align="center">
      <img src="coreNLP.png" >